- Mission & Strategy

 - Justice of the Supreme Court of Uganda

 - Director of Public Prosecution in Uganda

 - Director of the Law Development Center, Uganda

 - Member, Permanent Court of Arbitration, The Hague, Netherlands

-- Judge of the Federal Court and Member ex officio of the Federal Court of Appeal
+- Justice of the Supreme Court and President of the Criminal Division

 The process for the appointment of one other Judge is on course.

 The Secretariat of the Administrative Tribunal of the African Development Bank is headed by the Executive Secretary, Abdoulkader Dileita, a Djiboutian national.
 Before joining the Bank, Mr. Dileita was a senior official and a lawyer in his country.
 He first joined the Bank as a long-term consultant in the Legal Services Department and then as Secretary of the Staff Appeals Committee.